Enrollment is open:

 - Extra helps: how to syllabify, how to understand diphthongs, how to increase reading speed, how to build a vocabulary for Attic, Koine, and both.

 All LatinPerDiem content currently available will remain freely available.
 The Moss Method for Greek will be exclusive access and password-protected.
-After purchasing this access, you can view videos and participate in a community forum to interact with other students in the course and have your questions answered and moderated by Dr. Noe and his staff.
+After purchasing this access, you can view videos and interactly extensivly with Dr. Noe, receiving personalized instruction in answer to all your questions.

 There you will also download assignments, quizzes, and exams.